wolever/connext-client/README.md

-# ethcalate-client
+# connext-client
-[Ethcalate](http://ethcalate.network) creates containerized state channels for dapps.
-This repository contains the client-side code for installing and using Ethcalate services within your decentralized application.
+[Connext](http://connext.network) creates containerized state channels for dapps.
+This repository contains the client-side code for installing and using Connext services within your decentralized application.

-This repository is designed to be used in conjunction with the Ethcalate Hub and [pre-deployed contracts](https://github.com/ConnextProject/ethcalate-2waypayment).
+This repository is designed to be used in conjunction with the Connext Hub and [pre-deployed contracts](https://github.com/ConnextProject/ethcalate-2waypayment).

 ## Getting Started
 ### Prerequesites